johndeighan/basic-crud/README.md

 Furthermore, we will be utilizing these technologies:

-1. Material Design for styling, specifically Material Design Lite <https://getmdl.io/>.
-At first, we will simply import the library and add attributes to the standard HTML form elements.
-Later, we will implement light weight components to avoid having to know the attribute names and to promote uniformity in the interface.
+1. Material Design for styling, specifically Material Design Lite (<https://getmdl.io/>).
+At first, we will simply import the library and add attributes to the standard HTML elements.
+Later, we will implement light weight components to avoid having to remember the attribute names and to promote uniformity in the interface.

 2. Falcor will be used to implement the data source,